PsiQ/qref/docs/design.md

 ```

 If you are new to parsing YAML (or JSON) in Python you might be
-surprised that the code runs at all - after all shouldn't keys
+surprised that the code runs - after all shouldn't keys
 in YAML mappings be unique?
 Well they should, but most parsers
 will just load the last key if the duplicates are present.
 The
 code above prints: